DreamLimited/DreamQuest/InnerJourney.md

 ## 🥷 Ninja Hive - The Arena of Mastery
 Sharpen your skills and refine your strategies in the Ninja Hive.
 This stage is about honing your abilities to express yourself clearly and effectively, mastering the art of communication, and becoming adept in your chosen fields.

-## 🌐 Focus Hive
+## 🎯 Focus Hive - The Beacon of Clarity
-In the **Focus Hive**, clarity is your guide.
-This stage is all about cultivating a laser-sharp focus to cut through the noise and see the truth of your purpose.
-It's where your third eye opens, offering insight and foresight, empowering you to envision your future with unprecedented clarity.
+Navigate through the Focus Hive, where clarity cuts through the noise of distraction.
+This stage is about cultivating a laser-sharp focus, allowing you to direct your energy towards your most meaningful tasks and goals with unwavering intention.

 ## 🧘 Zen Hive - The Summit of Serenity
 Ascend to the Zen Hive, where peace and mindfulness await.
 This stage represents the pinnacle of your inward journey, a place where you connect with the essence of tranquility and embrace the art of living in the present moment.